 Kinesiotherapy is used to improve a person's endurance, mobility and strength.
 The rehabilitation techniques used by kinesiotherapists are often prescribed to help individuals enhance their overall physical conditioning.
 A patient may see a kinesiotherapist after receiving a prescription from a physician, physician assistant or nurse practitioner.
-Kinesiotherapists primarily work in public and private hospitals, sports medicine facilities, rehabilitation centers or academic institutions, as well as in private practice or as consultants.
+Kinesiotherapists primarily work in public and private hospitals, sports medicine facilities, rehabilitation centers and academic institutions, as well as in private practice and as consultants.

 Physical Therapy Overview

 Physical therapy is the practice of treating physical ailments in a way that emphasizes preventative care.
 Physical therapists work directly with other medical professionals, such as occupational therapists, medical doctors, audiologists and nurses, to treat patients who have difficulty performing day-to-day physical tasks.
 These professionals may work in hospitals, public health facilities or other healthcare environments to provide mobility improvement services and develop treatment plans for individuals.

 Prospective physical therapists will need to earn a master's or doctoral degree from a program that's accredited by the Commission on Accreditation in Physical Therapy Education (CAPTE).
 Master's and doctoral programs in physical therapy include coursework in motor control, neuroanatomy, biomechanics and musculoskeletal disorders.
 It takes approximately two years to complete a master's degree program, while a doctoral degree takes three years to earn.